Reeb flows transverse to foliations

-A compact leaf $\lambda$ gives rise to an invariant transverse measure which assigns to each transverse arc the number of intersections with $\lambda$.
-We will generally be concerned with smooth transverse measures of full support.
-Such a transverse measure $\tau$ can be encoded as a nowhere-vanishing $C^{k,l}$ 1-form with $\ker(\tau)=T\F$. \end{subsection} \begin{subsection}{Taut foliations} A foliation $\F$ on a 3-manifold $M$ is \emph{taut} if any of the following equivalent conditions hold: \begin{enumerate} \item For each point $x\in M$, there is a closed curve transverse to $\F$ passing through $x$. \item There is a volume preserving flow transverse to $\F$. \item There is a closed 2-form $\omega$ evaluating positively on $T\F$. \end{enumerate} Taut foliations enjoy a number of good properties. \begin{enumerate} \item Loops transverse to $\F$ are not contractible. \item Leaves of $\F$ are $\pi_1$-injective. \end{enumerate} If we exclude the exceptional case $M\cong S^1\times S^2$ we can say more. \begin{enumerate} \item $M$ is irreducible. \item The universal cover $\ucover M$ is $\R^3$. \item Leaves of $\ucover F$ are properly embedded planes in $\ucover M$. \end{enumerate} If a foliation has no compact leaves, then it is taut. \end{subsection}
+\plabel{fix:folconventions}{In this paper, all manifolds are closed and oriented.
+All foliations are oriented and co-oriented.
+In light of Calegari's result, we will assume from now on that our foliations are $C^{\infty,2}$ unless stated otherwise.} \end{subsection} \begin{subsection}{Taut foliations} \plabel{fix:6.4}{An oriented $C^{\infty,2}$ foliation $\F$ on an oriented 3-manifold $M$} is \emph{taut} if any of the following equivalent conditions hold: \begin{enumerate} \item For each point $x\in M$, there is a closed curve transverse to $\F$ passing through $x$. \item There is a volume preserving flow transverse to $\F$. \item There is a closed 2-form $\omega$ evaluating positively on $T\F$. \end{enumerate} Taut foliations enjoy a number of good properties. \begin{enumerate} \item Loops transverse to $\F$ are not contractible. \item Leaves of $\F$ are $\pi_1$-injective. \end{enumerate} If we exclude the exceptional case $M\cong S^1\times S^2$ we can say more. \begin{enumerate} \item $M$ is irreducible. \item The universal cover $\ucover M$ is $\R^3$. \item Leaves of $\ucover F$ are properly embedded planes in $\ucover M$. \end{enumerate} If a foliation has no compact leaves, then it is taut. \end{subsection}

-\begin{subsection}{Contact structures} A contact structure on an oriented 3-manifold $M$ is a plane field $\xi$ such that there exists a 1-form $\alpha$ with $\xi=\ker(\alpha)$ and $\alpha \wedge d\alpha > 0$.
-The Reeb flow of $\alpha$ is a vector field $R$ uniquely defined by the following properties:
+\begin{subsection}{Contact structures} A \emph{contact structure} on an oriented 3-manifold $M$ is a plane field $\xi$ such that there exists a 1-form $\alpha$ with $\xi=\ker(\alpha)$ and $\alpha \wedge d\alpha > 0$.
+The \emph{Reeb flow} of $\alpha$ is a vector field $R$ uniquely defined by the following properties:

 The Reeb flow is always transverse to $\xi$, and moreover is transverse to any tangent plane on which $d\alpha > 0$.
 The Reeb flow preserves $\alpha$.
 In particular, it preserves the volume form $\alpha \wedge d\alpha$.
 Compare this with the second definition of taut foliation above; it follows that a foliation with a transverse Reeb flow is taut.
+If $\xi=\ker(\alpha)$ for some $\alpha$ whose corresponding Reeb flow has no contractible closed orbits, we say that $\xi$ is \emph{hypertight}.

-Given a surface $\Sigma \subset M$, the characteristic foliation of $\xi$ on $\Sigma$ is the singular codimension 1 foliation on $\Sigma$ defined by the intersection of $\xi$ with $\Sigma$. \end{subsection}
+Given a surface $\Sigma \subset M$, the \emph{characteristic foliation} of $\xi$ on $\Sigma$ is the singular codimension 1 foliation on $\Sigma$ defined by the intersection of $\xi$ with $\Sigma$. \end{subsection}